Hudson Institute: 2016–present

 US Vice President Mike Pence used the institute as his venue for a major policy speech concerning China on October 4, 2018.

-In 2021, Pompeo and Elaine Chao, Secretary of Transportation in the Trump administration, joined the institute.
+In 2021, Mike Pompeo and Elaine Chao, Secretary of Transportation in the Trump administration, joined the institute.
 In January 2021, John P. Walters was appointed president and CEO of the Hudson Institute.
 Walters succeeded Kenneth R. Weinstein, who became the first Walter P. Stern Distinguished Fellow.
 Former U.S. attorney general William P. Barr joined as a distinguished fellow in 2022.

 President Tsai accepts the institute's Global Leadership Award, 2023.

 On March 30, 2023, President Tsai Ing-wen of Taiwan attended an event held by the Hudson Institute, where she accepted the institute's Global Leadership Award.
 In response to the award event, the Foreign Ministry of China imposed sanctions on the institute, its Board of Trustees Chair Sarah May Stern, and its President and CEO John P. Walters.

 In September 2023, the Hudson Institute was designated as an "undesirable organization" in Russia.

-European Commission President Ursula von der Leyen spoke at the Hudson Institute in support of Israel in October 2023 after the Hamas-led attack.
+European Commission President Ursula von der Leyen spoke at the Hudson Institute in support of Israel in October 2023 after the October 7 attacks.
 The speech was coordinated with the White House as President Joe Biden urged Congress to approve additional aid to support Ukraine and Israel.

-The Institute provides several briefing services, such as the Keystone Defense Initiative, where Rebecca Heinrichs is the Senior Fellow and Director.
+The institute provides several briefing services, such as the Keystone Defense Initiative, where Rebecca Heinrichs is the senior fellow and director.